 The government office ruins are a 10-minute walk from Tofuromae Station or a 30-minute walk from Dazaifu Station.
-You can also take a bus (5 minutes, 100 yen) from either station.
-Get off at Dazaifu-seichoato bus stop.
+Alternatively, you can take a bus (5 minutes, 100 yen) from either station and get off at the Dazaifu-seichoato bus stop."

 Government Office Ruins